Batau tribe

 The Batau clan trace their origin from the Swazi.
 They moved north to Lake Chrissie area from Wakkerstroom.
 After the defeat by Mzilikazi during the Mfecane they settled in the area now known as Sekhukhuneland in Limpopo Province.
 Their totem animal is the lion.

-Batau people include Batau Ba Masemola, Batau ba Manganeng, Batau ba Marishane, Phaahla, Kgaphola (Nkambule), Mogashoa (Mkhatshwa), Nchabeleng, Maroteng, Mohlaletsi, Malatane, Byldrift and Mmotwaneng.
+Batau people include Batau Ba Masemola,Batau ba Malata a manyane/Mawela, Batau ba Manganeng, Batau ba Marishane, Phaahla, Kgaphola/Diphofa (Nkambule), Mogashoa (Mkhatshwa), Nchabeleng, Maroteng, Mohlaletsi, Malatane, Byldrift and Mmotwaneng.
 These communities share the same history.
 They were all united under one political head, Kgoshi Ngwato, back in the 14th and 15th century.
 At this time they lived along the Crocodile River in Mpumalanga.But they have been consistent with their views.

 From there they migrated to the Transvaal, to the place currently called Pretoria.
 At this time they were under the political leadership of Matlebo.
 Eventually they migrated further north to Sekhukhune, where they were led by Matlebjane.
 According to record established by Mamagase Macheng Makgaleng and later considered by Chris Kanyane, King Matlebjane was the younger brother of Matlebo.
 So after Matlebo died, Matlebjane took power because Matlebo died without the heir to his Throne.

 Matlebjane ruled Batau for a long time.
 The case was accepted by the Batau people.

 Matlebjane had six sons: Mokwena, Seloane, Mogashoa (Who was the sister's son) Masemola, Phaahla and Photo, each by different wives.
 As Matlebjane grew old he preferred to spend his time with a young wife who was very beautiful.
 All the rewards and dibego were taken to the younger wife and all the kingly honours were enjoyed with the younger wife.
 Photo was the son of this younger wife.
 In time the other sons of Matlebjane, got worried that their father would give the kingship to Photo.
 So this became a sore affair.
 The issue was very unsettling also to the other wives.
 So out of this a bloody political plan was cooked.
 The three sons Seloane, Masemola, Phaahla including Mogashoa colluded and planned that Matlebjane their father and King of Batau must die.
 They wanted to kill him.
 But the question was how and how were they going to manage the political fall-out after the murder had happened.
 They knew there was going to be an uprising in the community and they will be killed.
 So the proposed a plan that Photo must be the one to kill Matlebjane.